 Returns to farmland ownership in Iowa

-Cash rental rates are used as estimates of the cash returns to farmland.
-The rate of cash return (percent) each year is computed by dividing the cash rental rate by the market value of land in the same year.
+Whole farm cash rental rates are used to estimate the cash returns to farmland for each year.
+The rate of cash return (percent) is computed by dividing the cash rental rate by the farmland market value in the same year.